 Although EAC housing and meal costs are among the lowest you'll find, they do tend to increase slightly from year to year.
 For the most accurate cost information on rooms and meal plans, see the Housing and Dining page in the academic catalog.

-Yes, during the following breaks: Thanksgiving weekend, Semester Break, and Spring Break.
+Yes, during the following breaks: Semester Break, and Spring Break.
 Students may not leave belongings in rooms over the summer.

 EAC has a full-time campus police unit that has multiple certified officers that provide protection.
 EAC also enjoys cooperation with local law enforcement agencies that can respond if the need arises.

 If you are on the reservation list for housing, please contact the Housing Office to make necessary changes.
-If you have moved into the residence halls, you may make changes to your meal plan through the first two weeks of school.
-After that you will be unable to change your plan.
+If you have moved into the residence halls, you may make changes to your meal plan through the first two weeks of classes.
+After that you will be able to add value to your meal Toast App “E-card” as needed.

-The choice is dependant on individual eating habits.
-Many students that eat a more "normal" amount during the week choose the 14 meal plan, because they may miss a breakfast or two and eat out a few other times during the week.
-Students must look to themselves for the best answer to this question and decide how they will use their meal plan.
+The choice is dependent on individual eating habits.
+Students must look to themselves for the best answer to this question and decide how they will use their declining balance meal plan.